The Week That Was in Baseball: March 25-31, 2013

 Ed will have every reason to be smiling when he shows up for the opening reception this Thursday, April 4 from 5:30-7:30 p.m.; His inclusion in the show, entitled "Stumbler's Row" (right), has already sold for a whopping $3,000.

 The exhibit will run through May 25.
 For more information, go to the George Krevsky Gallery website.

 This Week’s Challenger to Joe DiMaggio

 The new season starts with San Francisco infielder Marco Scutaro bringing in a hitting streak of 20 games, baseball’s longest active run to end the 2012 season.
-Scutaro also had an 11-game streak during the postseason, which doesn’t count towards the 20-game run.
+Scutaro also had an 11-game streak during the postseason, which doesn’t count toward the 20-game run.